roman-milk/roman-milk.github.io/daughters-initiation-into-incest.md

  "Okay, Daddy," she nodded, standing up.
 The egg inside her moved and a slight tease hit her.
 She sighed to herself understanding it wasn't done yet.
 "Can I take this devil's device out of me, Daddy?"

  "Soon, honey," he smiled.
 "But not until the third task is about to begin.
 We must let the devil think he is winning, that he has you in his grasp."
-Report_Story #6